Alain Resnais fuses art forms in new comedy at Berlin festival

 Throughout his career, Resnais has taken his cue more from literature than Hollywood, and was known for his collaboration with authors like Marguerite Duras and Jorge Semprún.

 “Life of Riley” is one of 20 movies competing for the “Golden Bear”, the top prize at the Berlin Film Festival.
-More than 400 films are screening at the Berlinale, which runs until February 16.
+More than 400 films are screening at the Berlinale, which runs until Feb.
+16. (Editing by Janet Lawrence)